graziano-giuliani/CHyM-roff/README.md

 For the description of the Cellular Automata method creating the river network, the user can look at [Coppola et al. paper](https://www.tandfonline.com/doi/abs/10.1623/hysj.52.3.579).

-The time integration in CHyM-roff requires input data for the *runoff* physical variable, which is a common product of any Land model component of most NWP or GCM models, iand is generally defined as the the portion of precipitation that doesn't infiltrate into the soil or evaporate and is "expected" to flow towards streams, rivers, and other bodies of water.
+The time integration in CHyM-roff requires input data for the *runoff* physical variable, which is a common product of any Land model component of most NWP or GCM models, and is generally defined as the portion of precipitation that doesn't infiltrate into the soil or evaporate and is "expected" to flow towards streams, rivers, and other bodies of water.

 Because the CHyM model does not have a description of the ground but only takes care of the water transmission phase, the infiltration part of the original CHyM model is not present in the CHyM-roff model, which simulates only the momentum equation: